looker-open-source/sdk-codegen/packages/sdk-node/README.md

 **Note**: The `.ini` configuration for the Looker SDK is a sample implementation intended to speed up the initial development of Node applications using the Looker API.
 [Environment variables](#environment-variable-configuration) can also be used to configure the SDK.

-Create a `looker.ini` file with your server URL and API credentials assigned as shown in this example.
+Create a `looker.ini` file with your server URL and API credentials assigned as shown below:

 ```ini
 [Looker]